traevelliath/hyperliquid-rust-sdk/README.md

 # hyperliquid-rust-sdk

-SDK for Hyperliquid API trading with Rust.
+Improved and modernized SDK for Hyperliquid API trading with Rust.
+Implemented more performant websocket connection with full type-safety.
+Changes made to migrate from old `ethers` crate to `alloy`.

 ## Usage Examples